wso2/docs-is/en/docs/references/extend/host-authentication-endpoint-on-a-different-server.md

 4. Configure the keystores.

     !!! info
         The relevant certificates should be added to the corresponding keystores to properly run the authentication portal.
 In this tutorial, we are hosting the portal on a local server.
-Therefore, let's use the same keystore and truststore that is in the WSO2 IS instance for this portal.
+Therefore, let's use the same keystore and truststore that is in the WSO2 Identity Server instance for this portal.

-    1. Import the public certificate of WSO2 IS to the `javaca certs` (or web-server's truststore) of the JVM where the authentication endpoint is running.
+    1. Import the public certificate of WSO2 Identity Server to the `javaca certs` (or web-server's truststore) of the JVM where the authentication endpoint is running.

         !!!
 Info
             Be sure to replace the following placeholders:

-            - `$IS_HOME`: The path to your WSO2 IS distribution.
+            - `$IS_HOME`: The path to your WSO2 Identity Server distribution.
             - `$WEB_APP_TRUSTSTORE`: Go to the **authenticationendpoint** web app deployed in the Tomcat server and get the path to its truststore.

         ``` bash